US resumes aid to Yemen’s rebel north as famine threatens

 Biden has reversed Obama and Trump administration policy in the conflict by pulling U.S. support for the Saudi-led offensive.
 Biden’s six-week-old administration is reviving U.S. diplomatic efforts to end the conflict.

-The Biden administration as of Friday will “cautiously resume” support to humanitarian groups working in Yemen’s north, said Sarah Charles, a senior official for humanitarian assistance at the U.S. Agency for International Development.
+The Biden administration as of Friday will “cautiously resume” support to humanitarian groups working in Yemen’s north, said Sarah Charles, a senior official for humanitarian assistance at the U.S. AID.

 The resumed U.S. humanitarian support would come with new measures and monitoring to try to make sure the Houthis aren’t interfering with the aid, Charles said, speaking at the same virtual forum as Lenderking.
 The U.S. could suspend support for some programs again if warranted, she said.